paulscherrerinstitute/wica-http/DEVELOPER.md

 to be encoded with UTF-8.
 - Provide a styling override to allow the units/precision etc to be overridden by definitions in the html files.

+# Additional Note on Unit Tests

+Note to run the unit tests you newd to start an epics IOC something like this:
+~/base-3.14.12.7/bin/darwin-x86/softIoc -d epics_tests.db